juji-io/datalevin/doc/search.md

 utilize the positional information to enable term proximity scoring to enhance precision of top results.
 This reflects the intuition that the closer the query terms are placed together in a document, the more relevant the document might be.
-We enable term proximity scoring by default when `:index-position?` is set to `true`.
+We enable term proximity scoring when `:index-position?` is set to `true`.

-Instead of replacing term frequency by proximity score [4], which is relatively expensive to calculate, or adding the proximity score to the tf-idf score [5], which faces the difficult problem of determining the relative weights of the two scores that may require machine learning, we decide to perform a two stage process: we search by tf-idf based scoring first as usual, then calculate proximity score only for the top results, and finally produce the top `k` results according to the proximity score.
+Instead of replacing term frequency by proximity score [5], which is relatively expensive to calculate, or combining the proximity score with the tf-idf score [4], which faces the difficult problem of determining the relative weights of the two scores that may require machine learning, we decide to perform a two stage procedure: we search by tf-idf based scoring first as usual, then calculate proximity score only for the top results, and finally produce the top `k` results according to the proximity score.

-For the first tf-idf stage, instead of producing top `k` results only, we produce top `m * k` results, where `m` is user configurable as `:proximity-top-expansion` (default is 5) search option.
+For the first tf-idf stage, instead of producing top `k` results only, we produce top `m * k` results, where `m` is user configurable as `:proximity-expansion` (default is `2`) search option.
 This parameter reflects a search quality vs. time trade-off.
 The larger is `m`, the better is the search quality, while the search time would be longer.

-A span based proximity scoring algorithm is used to calculate the proximity contribution of individual terms, and they are then plugged into the Okapi ranking function [4] to arrive at the final score.
+A span based proximity scoring algorithm is used to calculate the proximity contribution of individual terms, and they are then plugged into the Okapi ranking function to arrive at the final score [5].

 ## Benchmark